<h1>Social Equity in Planning</h1> <h1>Social Equity in Planning</h1>

 Social Equity in Planning

 Our transportation system is only effective if it works for all of us.
-In 2024, the SANDAG Board resolved to prioritize the goal of healthy communities and environment for everyone in the Regional Plan.
+In 2024, the SANDAG Board resolved to prioritize the goal of healthy communities and environment for everyone in the Regional Plan (see the Health Policy one-pager in Appendix A).
 To this end, the Regional Plan aims to meet greenhouse gas (GHG) and air quality targets while also supporting a transportation system that is convenient, equitable, healthy, and safe.

 Community Partners